Embedding in Recommender Systems: A Survey

 Where $|I_u^{+}|$ denotes the number of user-item interactions that exist in the dataset, $|I_u^{-}|$ denotes the number of all user-item without interactions, $|U|$ denotes the number of users, and $D=\left\{(u, i, j) |u \in U,i \in I_{u}^{+}, j \in I_{u}^{-} \right\}$.

 In particular, to obtain more compact and high-quality codes, DPR adds the balance constraint and the irrelevant constraint.
 The balance constraint encourages maximizing the entropy of the code, and the irrelevant constraint encourages the bits in the code to be as independent as possible.
-The objective function of DPR can be formulated as the following:

-Where $\mathbf{B}$ and $\mathbf{D}$ denote the matrices of $b$ and $d$ stacked by columns.
 For this discrete optimization problem, DPR solves it with softening constraints and alternating optimization.
 However, DPR does not impose a constraint on the gap between the binary code and the initial embedding, which is improved by Discrete Deep Learning (DDL) \cite{zhang2018discrete}.
 DDL uses a bag-of-words model to learn the embedding of the text of an item and minimizes the gap between it and the corresponding binary code.

 While binary quantization is theoretically sound and interpretable, it limits the scalability of quantization embeddings by making them discrete.
 Compact embeddings may lose vital information.
 In contrast, codebook quantization is a preferable approach, as it condenses features into a set of codes.
 Each code can possess multiple potential values.
 Moreover, codebook quantization fits better with deep learning techniques.
 It trains continuous codebook elements rather than discrete ones.
 We'll delve into codebook quantization in the next section.